 Individuals with Budd-Chiari syndrome may be treated by thrombolytic therapy, in which certain drugs are used to breakdown or dissolve blood clots.
 Such treatment requires experience in managing the potential side-effects these drugs as the risk of adverse events (particularly bleeding) is substantial.

-Individuals with PNH who have severe bone marrow failure may also be treated with immunosuppressive therapy.
+The drug Soliris has no effect on the underlying bone marrow dysfunction that affects many people with PNH.
+Individuals who have severe bone marrow failure may be treated with immunosuppressive therapy.
 Individuals with acquired aplastic anemia have responded favorably to this form of treatment, in which certain drugs are used to suppress the activity of the immune system.
-This form of treatment may be beneficial in cases of PNH that are dominated by bone marrow failure.
+This form of treatment may be beneficial inpatients of PNH that are dominated by bone marrow failure.
 While the immunosuppressive therapy can restore bone marrow function, it does not eradicate the PNH clone.
 The two most commonly used immunosuppressive agents, given alone or in combination, are antithymocyte globulin (ATG) and cyclosporin.

 Some individuals with PNH with low blood cell counts may receive treatment with blood transfusions.
 This treatment consists of giving red blood cell transfusions to correct anemia, platelet transfusions to treat or prevent serious bleeding, and antibiotics to treat or prevent infections.
 Affected individuals who are eligible for a bone marrow transplant should not, if possible, receive blood transfusions because blood transfusions reduce the chances of a successful transplant.